 Prior to her work with Bit Space, Sam was a classroom teacher for 15 years and was awarded an Unsung Heroes Award by Voya for her work implementing a problem-solving curriculum in the classroom.
 Before working in the classroom, Sam conducted research on how children learn with the Annenberg School for Communication Children’s Media Lab and hosted a design show, From Junky to Funky, on the DIY Network.

-Join Sam, along with Jen Owen from e-NABLE for their presentation about how to get 3D printing into your STEM curriculums and then spend some time with them during their 3D printing design challenge!
+Join Sam, along with Jen Owen from e-NABLE for their presentation about how to get 3D printing into your STEM curriculums!

 Tom Mueller – President: Mueller Additive Manufacturing Solutions

 Tom Mueller is the founder and president of Mueller Additive Manufacturing Solutions, a consulting company focusing on metal casting applications of additive manufacturing.
 He has been involved in 3D printing applications for more than 30 years.

 He led the first beta site for stereolithography at Baxter Healthcare in the late 80s.
 He then went on to found two 3D printing service companies.
 One of those companies, Express Pattern, was sold to 3D Systems.
 He worked for 3D Systems as Director of Business Development focusing on metal casting applications and later for Voxeljet as Director of Metal Casting applications.